marberts/piar/README.md

 ```

 The `aggregate()` method can then be used to aggregate the elemental
+indexes according to the aggregation structure (the first three rows
+below) and fill in missing elemental indexes while maintaining
-indexes according to the aggregation structure.
-There are a variety of
+consistency in aggregation.
+There are a variety of methods to work with
-methods to work with these index objects, such as chaining them over
+these index objects, such as chaining them over time.
-time.

 ``` r
 # Aggregate elemental indexes with an arithmetic index